swanky-rt/Student-Navigator/assignment-10/README.md

 - **Model:** Mistral-7B-Instruct
 - **Inference Framework:** HuggingFace Transformers
 - **Hardware:** GPU with ~16GB VRAM
+**Reasoning Token Computation:**
+For each model output, I compute the number of reasoning tokens as the difference between the total number of tokens generated by the model and the number of tokens in the input prompt (i.e., `reasoning_tokens = output_token_count - input_token_count`).
+This measures how verbose or step-by-step the model's reasoning is for each question, and is used as a key metric for overthinking and slowdown analysis.
+The reasoning and answer are parsed from the model output using the `<REASONING>...</REASONING>` and `<ANSWER>...</ANSWER>` tags, respectively.

 **Why I Use an Instruct Model?**
 > From my experience in [Assignment-5](../assignment-5/README.md#model-design-with-justification), I found that the Mistral-7B-Instruct model is specifically designed to follow instructions and provide step-by-step reasoning.
 This makes it a realistic target for both attacks and defenses in job reasoning tasks.
 I use an instruct-tuned model because I want the evaluation to reflect real-world usage, where users expect clear, detailed, and helpful answers.
 I also observed that this model is more susceptible to overthinking attacks (since it tries to be thorough), but also more responsive to defense strategies like paraphrasing and filtering.
 By evaluating attack and defenses on an instruct model, I believe I get a fair and practical assessment of how well these methods can mitigate resource abuse in actual deployment scenarios.